 PicoScope comes configured with the most useful keyboard shortcuts for operations like zoom, start/stop and buffer navigation.
 You can also define your own shortcuts for over 200 PicoScope commands, and load and save sets of shortcuts called keyboard maps.
 Additional, advanced keyboard maps for QWERTY and DVORAK keyboards are built in.

 PicoScope for Linux is a powerful oscilloscope application that works with all PicoScope models.
 The most important features from PicoScope for Windows are included—scope, spectrum analyzer, advanced triggers, automated measurements, interactive zoom, persistence modes and signal generator control.
 More features are being added all the time.

 The PicoScope oscilloscope software offers a wide range of simple and advanced triggers for detecting and capturing elusive signals.
 Most of these trigger types are capable of monitoring only one signal at a time.
-Since many oscilloscopes have more than one input — up to four channels as well as an EXT or AUX input on some models — PicoScope provides a special ‘Logic’ trigger type that can watch for combinations of multiple inputs.
+Since many oscilloscopes have more than one input—up to eight channels as well as an EXT or AUX input on some models—PicoScope provides a special ‘Logic’ trigger type that can watch for combinations of up to four inputs.